PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US2/US2.md

 ### 1.5 Input and Output Data
 **Input Data:**
 * Typed Data:
-    * SNS User ID/E-mail
+    * SNS User number
     * Vaccination center
     * Type of vaccine
-    * Time of vaccination
+    * Hour of vaccination
+    * Phone number

 * Selected Data: Phone number, E-mail and Password (all already associated to a registered user)